Ticks (film): Plot

-Drug dealer Jarvis Tanner uses steroids to enhance marijuana plants.
-Run-off from his operation has mutated the local ticks.
-Tyler Burns is sent to join an inner-city wilderness project in an attempt to conquer his fear of the woods, led by Holly Lambert and Charles Danson.
-Tyler meets his fellow campers Darrel “Panic” Lumley, Charles’ daughter Melissa, Dee Dee Davenport, Rome Hernandez, and Kelly Mishimoto.
+Dealer Jarvis Tanner uses steroids to enhance plants.
+Run-off from his operation has mutated the ticks.
+Tyler Burns is sent to join a project in an attempt to conquer his fear of the woods.
+Tyler meets his campers Darrel “Panic” Lumley and Kelly Mishimoto.

 They stop at a store to get supplies.
-While there, Melissa is confronted by Sir and Jerry, two locals.
+Melissa is confronted by Sir and Jerry.
 Jerry harasses Melissa, but is told to leave her alone by Sir.
 Jarvis’ hamster is killed by a tick.
-When Jarvis investigates, he is attacked by a tick before stepping into a bear trap and has several tick eggs drop on him.
+He is attacked by a tick before stepping into a trap and has several eggs drop on him.

 The group arrives at camp.
-While in their cabin, Tyler, Panic, and Rome discover a tick egg, which Tyler destroys.
-While taking a hike, Melissa is attacked by a tick which Tyler fends off.
-When Tyler and Melissa inform Charles, he dismisses them.
-Panic’s dog Brutus is attacked and killed by another tick.
-Upset, Panic leaves camp.
-Tyler takes Brutus’s body to a veterinarian, who discovers a tick inside Brutus.
-The tick, still alive, runs around the room until the veterinarian kills it.
+Tyler and Rome discover an egg, which Tyler destroys.
+Melissa is attacked by a tick which Tyler fends off.
+He dismisses them.
+Panic's dog Brutus is attacked and killed by another tick.
+Panic leaves camp.
+Tyler takes Brutus's body to a veterinarian, who discovers a tick inside Brutus.
+The tick runs around the room until the veterinarian kills it.

-Panic, while walking in the woods, is attacked by a tick.
+Panic is attacked by a tick.
 He pulls most of it off, but its head burrows inside him.
-While fishing, Kelly and Mellissa discover Sheriff Parker’s corpse.
+Kelly and Melissa discover Sheriff Parker's corpse.
 Didi finds Jarvis, who has amputated his legs and had ticks burrow inside him.
-Jarvis is caught in another bear trap and his face explodes, causing a tick to latch on to Didi, but Tyler kills it.
-Panic stumbles onto Sir and Jerry’s marijuana farm, and Sir shoots Panic, but accidentally causes a propane tank to explode, causing a forest fire.
+Jarvis is caught in another trap and his face explodes.
+Panic stumbles onto Sir and Jerry's farm, and Sir shoots Panic, but causes a tank to explode.

-The group takes shelter from the raging fire in the cabin.
-Charles lets Sir and Jerry in, but a wounded Panic arrives and tells the group that Sir shot him before dying.
-Sir shoots Charles while Jerry attempts to take the van.
-A tick kills Jerry, who crashes the car into the cabin, injuring Sir.
-A large tick emerges from Panic’s corpse and mauls Sir.
-Tyler drives the van outside the window, but the large tick attacks Rome.
-Tyler lights it on fire, killing it, and the survivors drive back into civilization.
-At a junkyard, a pulsating tick egg falls from underneath the van.
+The group takes shelter from the fire in the cabin.
+Charles lets Sir and Jerry in, but Panic arrives and tells the group that Sir shot him before dying.
+Sir shoots Charles in the leg while Jerry attempts to take the van.
+A tick kills Jerry, who crashes the car into the cabin.
+A tick emerges from Panic's corpse and mauls Sir.
+Tyler drives the van outside the window, but the tick attacks Rome.
+Tyler lights it on fire and the survivors drive back into civilization.
+An egg falls from underneath the van.